adudu21isme/adudu21isme/LinuxEncryptUserHomePostInstall.md

 if systemd is not getting your inputs correctly then press backspace (ensure its empty) and "slowly type" but not too slow, if it still is incorrectly getting your inputs then try a bit slower.

-If you ensured your system fully works with gocryptfs then you can delete `/home/david_temp/`, otherwise, if the boot is having errors because if this, enter TTY mode and run `sudo systemctl disable decrypt-home`, you can add the files of `/home/david_temp/` to `/home/david/` and then delete `/home/david_enc/`, remove the systemd service file that we created, remove the files in `/usr/local/bin/` that we created and then reboot.
+If you ensured your system fully works with gocryptfs then you can delete `/home/david_temp/`, otherwise, if the boot is having errors because of this, enter TTY mode and run `sudo systemctl disable decrypt-home`, you can add the files of `/home/david_temp/` to `/home/david/` and then delete `/home/david_enc/`, remove the systemd service file that we created, remove the files in `/usr/local/bin/` that we created and then reboot.